LSEG Workspace is a global company and financial database from the London Stock Exchange Group (LSEG).

 You can use Layouts to create personalised views of LSEG Workspace to monitor your favourite companies, markets or news.
 Click on My Layouts to view the templates and to build your customised view of LSEG Workspace.

 You can create advanced searches and reports using the Screener App.
-Click in the Search bar, type in Screener, and select Screener App.
+Click in the Search bar, type in SCREENER, and select Screener App.
 The screener app allows you to create a list of instruments, and add data variables, based on your set of criteria.

 For example, you could create a list of companies with a specific industry code, or that are constituents of an index, and then view associated financial data and ESG scores for the last 5 years.
 You can then download the data to Excel.